u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/Cleaning Reddit Data and Identifying Stock.md

 ## Cleaning Data

-Cleaning data in our case means:
+Cleaning data in our case means to:

 1. Remove any row where the Title, Content, or Comment is identified as deleted, removed, or deleted by user
 2. Remove any punctuation besides ‘!’, links, line spaces, usernames or subreddits mentioned in the Title, Content, and Comment.
 We keep '!' because it affects the sentiment.

 To complete 1., I could easily just take the rows where the Title of the post was '[deleted by user]' instead of removing the rows.
 I made sure to reset the index and drop the old index column so that the DataFrame is cleaner.
 Then, I repeated this step for Content and Comment columns.
-However, the content and comment have a different identification method for a post that was removed or deleted, which were '[removed]' and '[deleted]'', respectively.
+However, the content and comment columns have a different identification method for a post that was removed or deleted, which is displayed as '[removed]' and '[deleted]', respectively.
 Thus, for the text in the Title, Content, and Comment columns, I only took the valid ones.

 ***Function to Clean Data: Taking Non-Deleted Posts***